masaun/ZK-health-records-sharing-marketplace/README.md

 - For a Medical Researcher, ~.

-This is the ZK (Zero-Knowledge) based Health Data Sharing Marketplace, which is built on top of Noir and zkVerify.
+This is the ZK (Zero-Knowledge) based Health Records/Data Sharing Marketplace, which is built on top of Noir and zkVerify.

 Marketplace where buy/sell a Health data between the following 2 actors:
 - Seller: Health Data Provider